d12frosted/elpa-mirror/gnu/standard-themes-readme.txt

-  When `standard-themes-mixed-fonts' is set to a non-`nil' value, faces such as for Org tables, inline code, code blocks, and the like, are rendered in a monospaced font at all times.
-The user can thus set their default font family to a proportionately spaced font without worrying about breaking the alignment of relevant elements, or if they simply prefer the aesthetics of mixed mono and proportionately spaced font families.
+  When `standard-themes-mixed-fonts' is set to a non-`nil' value, faces such as for Org tables, inline code, code blocks, and the like, are rendered in a monospaced font (the inherit the `fixed-pitch' face).
+  The user can thus set their default font family to a proportionately spaced font without worrying about breaking the alignment of relevant elements (or if they simply prefer the aesthetics of mixed mono and proportionately spaced font families).

   A temporary switch to a proportionately spaced font (known in Emacs as `variable-pitch') can be enabled in the current buffer with the activation of the built-in `variable-pitch-mode'.
+Mixed fonts work well in this case.

   To get consistent typography, the user may need to edit the font family of the `fixed-pitch' and `variable-pitch' faces.
 The